Branding & Toolkits

 - Keep hot foods at a temperature of 140 F or above by placing food in a preheated oven, warming trays, chafing dishes or slow cookers.

-Share Super Bowl food safety guidance with your followers and be sure to use the hashtag: #FoodSafe Follow us on Twitter for our Super Bowl food safety Tweets and Retweet us!
+Share Super Bowl Food Safety guidance with your followers and be sure to use the hashtag: #SuperBowlFoodSafety.
+Follow us on X for our food safety Tweets and Retweet us!
 Don’t forget to tag us in your tweets (@USDAFoodSafety).